do not transmit SI13 when the PCU is not connected

 Do not send SI13 when the PCU is not connected, and see if that stops the cell hopping in the lack of a PCU.

-#4 Updated by stsp over 1 year ago
+#4 Updated by stsp almost 2 years ago

 Do not send SI13 when the PCU is not connected

 As far as I understand, rsl_rx_bcch_info() attempts to tell the PCU to send SI13,

 which will always fail as long as the PCU socket is disconnected.

 Once the PCU comes up, pcu_rx_txt_ind() will immediately ask the PCU to send SI13.